Country Club District: Trivia

 For two weeks in October 1977, renowned artist couple Christo and Jeanne-Claude wrapped Loose Park's 4.5 km of footpaths in 12,500 square meters of shiny, saffron-yellow nylon; the project cost the artists $130,000.
+Loose Park is in the District.

-In 1970, members of the Students for a Democratic Society (SDS) were charged with pipe bombing the home of J.C.
-Nichols, in addition to other places in Kansas City.
+In 1970, members of the Students for a Democratic Society (SDS) were charged with pipe bombing the home of the District's creator J. C. Nichols, in addition to other places in Kansas City.
 Three SDS members were convicted.
-See United States District Court for the Western District of Missouri, Western Division (Kansas City), Criminal Case Files (1879-1972), Case 23498.
+See United States District Court for the Western District of Missouri, Western Division (Kansas City), Criminal Case Files (1879–1972), Case 23498.